3 easy butterfly crafts for kids to make, and a lesson in water absorption!

 I love that the internet is finally starting to fill up with spring crafts for kids.
 Flowers and rainbows and butterfly crafts are filling my newsfeed, and I am loving all the COLOUR!

-Today I’m sharing 3 butterfly craft ideas with you!
+Today I’m sharing 3 versions of a paper towel butterfly with you!
 We’ve used one of our favourite water absorption activities to make our butterflies’ wings.
 Have a look at what we’ve used to make our butterfly bodies, and choose the project that works for you!

 I love that this activity is jam-packed with so much learning.
 It’s a fine motor activity, a science lesson, an art project and a spring craft all-in-one!